 According to Diana Lockwood from the Department of Clinical Research at the London School of Hygiene & Tropical medicine.
 “The difference between reported and observed estimates suggests that up to half of India’s leprosy cases are not being reported”

 Still known as Maharogi (big disease) in India, the fear of contracting leprosy hinders timely diagnosis and treatment.
-In women especially, reluctance to report the early signs of the disease are linked to concerns of being cast out of the matrimonial home.
+For women especially, reluctance to report the early signs of the disease are linked to concerns of being cast out of the matrimonial home.

 The early signs of leprosy are usually light coloured (hypo-pigmented) patches on the skin.
-These trouble free signs are ignored until the patient experiences loss of sensation and or mobility, due to nerve damage caused by Mycobacterium Leprae.
+These trouble-free signs are ignored until the patient experiences loss of sensation and or mobility, due to nerve damage caused by Mycobacterium Leprae.

 Social events and trips are regularly organised to combat isolation and loneliness.